gold eagle against black background

 Young individuals, that have not yet met a mate, may gather in groups during times when food is abundant.

-The Irish population, however, are Red Listed as they became extinct here in the early 1900’s.
+The Irish population, however, are Red Listed, as they became extinct here in Ireland in the early 1900’s.
 Re-introduction efforts began in 2001, with the first successful breeding occurring in 2007, In 2017, three healthy chicks fledged, from three separate breeding pairs.

 Today there is an estimated 160,000 mature individuals across its range.*